 Stephen Hasner | Car Accidents | January 16, 2020

-Lawsuits can take months or even years to complete.
+Lawsuits can take months or even years to complete in Georgia.
 This is one of the reasons that most personal injury cases are settled before the case goes to trial.
 If you’ve been injured in a car accident in Atlanta and someone else is to blame, you may be wondering when you will receive your compensation so that you can move on with your life.

 However, the amount of time it will take to resolve your claim depends on many factors.
 Here are some things to consider to give you an idea of the process and how long things generally take.